peterpeterson/rcas/README.md

 # RCAS - Remote Console Application Server
-RCAS is a strange client/server application to remotely control console application windows in the web browser.
-It natively supports multiple clients connected to the same console window.
-No security considerations have been made.
+RCAS is a strange client/server application to remotely control a command line application in the web browser.

+- It natively supports multiple clients connected to the same application.
+- It has a completely useless chat feature.
+- No security considerations have been made.

 It was originally built to wrap a Minecraft bedrock server for remote commands to be executed, but you should be able to adapt it for most command line applications.

 The server backend is written in Python
-The UI is written in WebAssembly and uses Dear ImGui framework for windowing
+The UI is written in WebAssembly and uses Dear ImGui framework for windowing.
+Totally overkill...

 There is a build system based on docker included for building the UI.
 Very little prerequisites required.